-Diana is a member of Sigma Theta Tau International, the National Organization of VA Nurses, the Veterans Educators Integrated Network, the VHA DoD Facility Based Educators Community of Practice, and has served on several professional and editorial advisory boards, such as Journal of Nursing Regulation, and multiple terms as an American Nurses Credentialing Center (ANCC) Magnet® appraiser, treasurer for the National Nursing Staff Development Organization (now the Association for Nursing Professional Development), and as a commissioner on ANCC’s Commission on Accreditation.
+Diana has been a member of Sigma Theta Tau International, the National Organization of VA Nurses, the Veterans Educators Integrated Network, the VHA DoD Facility Based Educators Community of Practice, and has served on several professional and editorial advisory boards, such as Journal of Nursing Regulation, and multiple terms as an American Nurses Credentialing Center (ANCC) Magnet® appraiser, treasurer for the National Nursing Staff Development Organization (now the Association for Nursing Professional Development), and as a commissioner on ANCC’s Commission on Accreditation.

 In 2008, Diana’s publication, Nurse Preceptor Program Builder: Tools for a Successful Preceptor Program (2nd ed.), was selected as a foundational resource for the national VHA RN Residency Program.
 Then, in 2015, she was inducted into the American Academy of Nursing as a Fellow (FAAN) for her work in advancing preceptor specialty practice and preceptor certification.
-Her training and experiences, including those in academia and staff development, give her a broad and balanced perspective that influences and colors all she does as she creatively challenges and encourages others to embrace change, shift paradigms, and throw away the box.
+Her training and experiences, including those in academia and clinical staff development, give her a broad and balanced perspective that influences and colors all she does as she creatively challenges and encourages others to embrace change, shift paradigms, and throw away the box.